-In the Fleet Leasing business field, the Sixt Leasing Group is active in Germany as well as through its own national subsidiaries in France, Switzerland, Austria and the Netherlands.
+In the Fleet Leasing business field, the Sixt Leasing Group is active in Germany as well as through its own national subsidiaries in France, Switzerland, and Austria.
 Moreover, Sixt Leasing counts on its collaboration with established franchise and cooperation partners, with whom it currently maintains a network of around 30 countries.

-In its Online Retail business field Sixt Leasing is present in Germany and since 2016 also with a pilot project on the Swiss market.
+In its Online Retail business field, Sixt Leasing is present on the German market and since 2016 also in Switzerland.
 The perspective here is to capitalise on the 'first mover' advantages so as to expand online-based business with private and commercial customers in other countries as well.